mvolkmann/blog/src/docker.md

 While the -t option can be omitted, it is preferable include it.
 Otherwise the image can only be identified by the id that is automatically assigned.
-A tag consists of a name and an an optional version separated from the name by a colon.
+A tag consists of a name and
+an optional version separated from the name by a colon.
-For example, <code>my-project:1.2</code>
+For example, `my-project:1.2`

 Typically the "docker build" command is run from the directory that contains Dockerfile.